Gajol/ApplicationArchitecture/ARA.md

 This document is intended for:
 - technical design leads
+- technical development team

 <a name="introduction-out-of-scope"></a>
 ## Out-of-Scope
 - This document is neither a vision, nor a strategy nor a roadmap document.
-- This document is neither a strategy, nor a department culture nor an development process document.
+- This document is neither nor a department culture nor an project management and development process document.
-  - Strategy: What will and will not do, and how govern resources.
+  - Strategy: What we will and will not do, and how govern resources.
   - Culture: People, Processes (Organization / Teams), Communication
-  - Execution: Processes, Tools
+  - Development Process: Processes, Tools

 <a name="definitions"></a>